ivanratimir/jalapeno/README.md

 # jalapeno

-Steganography scripts for embedding and extracting secret message files within the quantized DCT coefficients of JPEG compressed images.

-# jalapeno

-Applied steganography scripts to embed and extract secret message files within JPEG compressed image quantized DCT coefficients, developed as a part of an image and signal processing course project and thesis. **This is a continutation of the [piquillo ](https://codeberg.org/ijuranovic/piquillo) script, developed with the same functional flow - but for steganography in the DCT (frequency) domain.**
+Steganography scripts for embedding and extracting secret message files within the quantized DCT coefficients of JPEG compressed images, developed as a part of an image and signal processing course project and thesis. **This is a continutation of the [piquillo ](https://codeberg.org/ijuranovic/piquillo) script, developed with the same functional flow - but for steganography in the DCT (frequency) domain.**

 ## Disclaimer